-The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to:
+Is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect can happen at any age, sometimes even before a child is born.
+If a mother has mental health problems or misuses substances during pregnancy, for example, she may neglect her own health and this can damage a baby's development in the womb (Haynes et al, 2015).
+Neglect may involve a parent or carer failing to:

-- provide adequate food, clothing and shelter (including exclusion from home or abandonment) - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate care-givers) - ensure access to appropriate medical care or treatment
+- · Provide adequate food, clothing and shelter (including exclusion from home or abandonment). - protect a child from physical and emotional harm or danger. - ensure adequate supervision (including the use of inadequate caregivers). - ensure access to appropriate medical care or treatment.